 One of the most significant advantages of cloud computing is the ease of implementing redundancy and disaster recovery.
 Because cloud computing server infrastructure exists outside of your office, any issue that arises in your building will have a less significant impact on your data and services.
 For example, if you lose power, or experience major flooding, you may lose access to the internet, but your servers will continue to operate and remain accessible to teleworkers.
 The major public cloud providers (i.e., Microsoft Azure and Amazon Web Services (AWS)) also invest billions in massive, hyper-secure datacenters with professional management and world-class power and cooling systems, making their infrastructure less susceptible to failure than on-premises equipment.

 Computerization in the Modern World

 As technology roars forward into the 2020s, this trend of computerization only seems to be growing.
 According to Forbes, the smart home device market alone is predicted to grow to a $174 billion dollar industry by 2024, more than triple its value in 2016.
-With this in mind, we hope this article was informative and useful to you as you continue to go about your computer-powered life.
-If your business is in need of cloud computing services, turn to Dataprise as your trusted partner.
+With this in mind, we hope this article was informative and useful to you as you continue to learn the purpose of a network and go about your computer-powered life.
+If your business needs cloud computing services, turn to Dataprise as your trusted partner.